cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 An **account** is defined as having:
 * a unique **address**
 * an **account handler** which is some code which can process **messages** and send **messages** to other **accounts**
-* an **owner** address which is able to migrate the account handler; or destroy or transfer the account
+* an **owner** address which is able to migrate the account handler, destroy the account or transfer that capability

 ### Address